Mrityunjay Kumar, VP of Products at Zenoti, discusses what it takes to build a cloud software...

 Design for resource elasticity - Resources in the cloud are elastic, you can get as much as you want, for the specific time you want it for.
 Good cloud software should be designed to scale horizontally - start new instances of the software-on-demand to handle the load better - since this is what cloud is good at.
 Traditional software is designed to scale vertically - add more processing, memory, and storage to an existing set of machines to handle the load better.
 Such applications can't scale well on cloud.

-To leverage elasticity, a good cloud based salon software should consist of loosely-coupled components that are stateless.
+To leverage elasticity, a good salon management software should consist of loosely-coupled components that are stateless.
 They should also be capable of being independently deployed and upgraded.
 This allows as many instances of a component to be started on multiple virtual machines when there is a high load on the system.
 This also ensures that system can take a high load in peak season (like Christmas) without deploying costly resources throughout the year.

 Design for multi-tenancy - A cloud software needs to bake multi-tenancy into its architecture so that it can ensure there is absolutely no way for data from one customer to become accessible to another.
 It can't rely on developers doing the right thing, Also, partitioning techniques should be thought through at design time so that one customer's data and resource requirements don't impact another customer's requirements.